Honolulu BUI Lawyer

 Under Hawaii law, it is illegal to operate a boat while under the influence of alcohol.
 A person is considered to be “under the influence” if their blood alcohol content (BAC) is .08% or greater.
 A criminal charge of boating under the influence can be very serious, even if it is your first offense.

-At The Law Office of Kevin O'Grady, LLC, we have handled hundreds of cases and have the experience to help you fight your boating under the influence charge.
-We will work with you to develop a strong defense strategy, and we will pursue all possible avenues to help you obtain the best possible outcome for your case.
+At The Law Office of Kevin O'Grady, LLC, I have handled hundreds of cases and have the experience to help you fight your boating under the influence charge.
+I will work with you to develop a strong defense strategy, and I will pursue all possible avenues to help you obtain the best possible outcome for your case.

-Call (808) 521-3367 or contact us online today to schedule a free consultation with our Honolulu BUI attorneys.
+Call (808) 521-3367 or contact us online today to schedule a free consultation with our Honolulu BUI attorney.

-A person is considered to be “under the influence” if their blood alcohol content (BAC) is .08% or greater.
+Under state law, a person is considered to be "under the influence" if:

-What Are the Penalties for Boating Under the Influence?
+Penalties for Boating Under the Influence in Hawaii

 A first offense is a misdemeanor in Hawaii, and the penalties can include: